Jamal Adams should clear concussion protocol by Tuesday

 Carroll on Monday praised the manner in which Adams handled his apology.

 “He had a legit concussion and all so I think we’ve gotta cut him a little slack there,’’ Carroll said.
 “I know he apologized for stuff.
 I don’t even know that he remembers what he said because he was knocked pretty good.
 But he’s come back out of it.
-And he’s done the very classy thing it how he’s handled it from that point.’’
+And he’s done the very classy thing in how he’s handled it from that point.’’

 Adams started the Giants game as Seattle went with a three-safety set that also featured Julian Love — who has been starting at Adams’ listed strong safety position — and free safety Quandre Diggs.